Corded Ware substrate

 It has been argued that similarities found in Indo-Iranian and Balto-Slavic languages – like the peculiar phonetic ruki development, a similar satem trend in both groups[Meier-Brügger 2003] – suggest a sort of west-east continuum between both languages, with certain features running through them[Mallory and Adams 2007].

 A western Corded Ware substratum could also be argued to be the origin of certain common isoglosses found between Germanic and Balto-Slavic.
-In terms of the “Temematic hypothesis”, Germanic and Temematic would share common western Corded Ware isoglosses, and only later would Proto-Balto-Slavic – already separated from Proto-Indo-Iranian – absorb Temematic as a substratum language[Kortlandt 2016].
+In terms of Holzer’s “Temematic hypothesis”, Germanic and Temematic would share common western Corded Ware isoglosses, and only later would Proto-Balto-Slavic – already separated from Proto-Indo-Iranian in the suggested Indo-Slavonic group – absorb Temematic as a substratum language[Kortlandt 2016].

-To further complicate the dialectal nature of Balto-Slavic, ancient samples show R1b1a1a2a2-Z2103 lineages in western Yamna migrants in Vučedol, and in east Bell Beaker populations.
+To further complicate the dialectal nature of Balto-Slavic, ancient samples show R1b1a1a2a2-Z2103 lineages in western Yamna migrants, as attested in Vučedol and in east Bell Beaker populations.
 Also, modern populations in central Europe, in regions previously occupied by the Únětice and Lusatian cultures, also show R1b1a1a2a2-Z2103 subclades.
 Assuming that Yamna lineages corresponded to separated clans that kept a Graeco-Aryan dialect during the western migration, their integration into a common Únětice culture could also explain the Graeco-Aryan features of Balto-Slavic that have been associated with Indo-Iranian.

 Agricultural Substrate Hypothesis

-A different proposal is found in Kroonen and Iversen’s Agricultural Substrate Hypothesis, which is based on vocabulary and especially noun inflection, in some cases common to Germanic, Balto-Slavic, and Greek.
-Their authors related it first to the advent of Middle Eastern farmers[Kroonen 2012], and now to the Funnelbeaker culture that was substituted in northern Europe by the Corded Ware culture[Kristiansen et al. 2017][Iversen and Kroonen 2017].
+A different proposal is found in Kroonen’s Agricultural Substrate Hypothesis, which is based on vocabulary and especially noun inflection, in some cases common to Germanic, Balto-Slavic, and Greek.
+Its author related it first to the advent of Middle Eastern farmers[Kroonen 2012], and now to the Funnelbeaker culture that was substituted in northern Europe by the Corded Ware culture[Kristiansen et al. 2017][Iversen and Kroonen 2017].

 According to our model, this substrate language would correspond precisely with the language spoken by Corded Ware peoples, that was later substituted by Indo-European from Yamna or Bell Beaker cultures.
-Kroonen and Iversen’s proposal link the common substrate language to a Middle Eastern language, possibly related to Proto-Semitic.
-Given the many influences found in Trypillian samples (of which the Usatovo culture is partially the successor), it is unclear which language Corded Ware peoples would have spoken.
+Kroonen’s proposal links the common substrate language to a Middle Eastern language, possibly related to Proto-Semitic.
+Given the strong historical interconnection (and clear division) between Trypillian and Sredni Stog cultures, linked to the, it could be argued that these traits of a Middle Eastern language would have been adopted precisely by western Corded Ware communities during its initial expansion.

 The Ice Age refugium of western hunter-gatherers in south-eastern Europe was only partially mixed with Middle Eastern Neolithic farmers up to the Danube.
-This suggests that the northern region – colonized mainly by R1b1a-L754 lineages (including R1b1a1a-P297 and R1b1a2-V88 subclades) – actually spoke Afroasiatic, or a language common to Afroasiatic and Indo-Uralic, that could have later evolved into the main language of the Old European culture.
+In light of certain macro-family proposals, it might be suggested that the northern region – colonised mainly by R1b1a-L754 lineages (including R1b1a1a-P297 and R1b1a2-V88 subclades) – could have spoken Afroasiatic, or a language common to Afroasiatic and Indo-Uralic, that could have later evolved into the main language of the Old European culture and east-central Europe.

 - [Anthony 2007] ^ 1 2 Anthony, D. 2007.
 The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World.
 Princeton and Oxford: Princeton University Press.